-Apart from the transmission of a possessory title by sale or gift, or on death, there is the possibility that the adverse possessor may grant a form of possessory leasehold estate over the land.
-In this connection, although the adverse possessor has, as we have seen, the equivalent of a fee simple estate in possession, this cannot, it is submitted, clothe him with the necessary power to create a legal lease binding against the whole world.
-The principle of relativity of title dictates that the possessor is capable of giving a good title against the rest of the world but not someone having a better legal right to possession.
-This means that any grant of a tenancy over the land by the possessor will confer exclusive possession (and give rights against all who wrongfully interfere with possession) but will not bind the superior paper owner.55 To this extent, the tenancy will have somewhat similar characteristics to a Bruton56 tenancy which confers a form of exclusive possession/occupation but only as against the grantor and not persons with a superior title.57 Unlike the Bruton tenancy, however, whose rights of occupation resemble those of a contractual licensee, 58 a possessory leaseholder would presumably be able to assign his leasehold term to a third party, as well as create a legal sub-tenancy out of his own possessory leasehold estate.
+e 1925 liftes as st be 076 to the crued, low liverse the te no ession nancy ession to a Bruton56 tenancy which confers a form of exclusive possession/occupation but only as against the grantor and not persons with a superior title.57 Unlike the Bruton tenancy, however, whose rights of occupation resemble those of a contractual licensee, a possessory leaseholder would presumably be able to assign his leasehold term to a third party, as well as create a legal sub-tenancy out of his own possessory leasehold estate.
 Indeed, there is no reason why the possessory leaseholder should not have similar rights of alienation as enjoyed by the adverse possessor who holds the fee simple estate in the land.
-It has also been suggested by one commentator59 that a leasehold estate derived from a common law fee simple estate qualifies as a "leasehold estate in land" (if granted for a term not exceeding seven years) for the purposes of paragraph 1 of Schedule 3 to the Land Registration Act 2002 and, given that the possessory tenant is also in actual occupation, then it should also be capable of overriding under paragraph 2 of Schedule 3.
+It has also been suggested by one commentator59 that a leasehold estate derived from a common law fee simple estate qualifies as a "leasehold estate in land" (if granted for a term not exceeding seven years) for the purposes of the Land Registration Act 2002 Sch.3 para.1 and, given that the possessory tenant is also in actual occupation, then it should also be capable of overriding under Sch.3 para.2.